noahbuscher/chainpoint-cloudflare-app-web/README.md

-# chainpoint-cloudflare-app-web
+# Chainpoint Cloudflare App for Web

-Chainpoint Client Web for Cloudflare
+This is the Chainpoint Client Web for Cloudflare.